Documentation

 Including files above the doc directory

 In sphinx you can’t include a file above the sphinx root directory (here /doc) in the toctree.
-To bypass this, we copy all *.rst and related media files into the /doc/_board directory before the build using rsync.
+To bypass this, we copy all *.rst and related media files into the /doc directory before the build using rsync.
+The directory structure should be preserved, so referencing a file in the toctree should follow the same path as in the repository (e.g. samples/uds/index.rst to reference the uds sample).

 When you add a media file, make sure it is copied by rsync.
 If necessary, update the command in the Makefile.